JGrana01/chatai/README.md

 MAXLINES="200"                      # Maximum number of lines in a file to analyze
                                     # use cautin in making it too large...
-MAXSIZE="32767"                     # Maximum number of characters in any request
+MAXSIZE="32767"                     # Maximum number of characters in any request ALWAYSTRIM="0"                      # always trim to MAZLINES any file for analysis
+                                    # 0: Ask if triming needed   1: Always trim the file

 ```
 _GAPI_KEY_ - the key created by you when you asked for a Gemini API key